 History

-This week we will be learning about Pythagoras, one of the first Greek mathematical thinkers.
+week we will be learning about Pythagoras, one of the first Greek mathematical

 You have won a whole class reward.
 Write a letter to your teacher persuading them to use your idea for the reward.
 Use the skills from our learning this week to help you – modal verbs, imperative verbs, adverbials to join ideas and emotion.
 Your reward must be realistic but FUN.